11 Haircuts for Long Straight Hair That Add Volume

 Pro Tip

-Long Hair with Blunt Bangs – Edgy & Statement-Making
+Long Hair with Blunt Bangs

 There’s something bold, fearless, and undeniably chic about blunt bangs paired with lengthy, sleek hair.
-This cut makes an instant statement—strong, straight-across fringe meets flowing length for a look that’s both classic and high-fashion.
+This cut makes an instant statement, strong, straight-across fringe meets flowing length for a look that’s both classic and high-fashion.
 It’s elegant and structured and draws attention straight to the eyes.
 If you love precision and drama, this cut delivers both.

 Source: Pinterest